sjbylo/example-bash-operator/README.md

 The Operator can be tested by running it directly on a Linux machine.
 It has been tested on the following: MacOS (with brew), RHEL 7.5, Fedora 32, Minikube, Kubernetes 1.17 and OpenShift 4.4.

-Note that, for local testing purposes, the operator.sh script will also work on Mac OS (Darwin) as long as bash is v4 or above and gtr and gdate are installed with brew.
+Note that, for local testing purposes, the operator.sh script will also work on Mac OS (Darwin) as long as bash is v4 or above and gtr and gdate are installed with 'brew install coreutils'.
 The Operator requires bash version 4 or above because it makes use of associative arrays.

 On a Linux machine, ensure kubectl is installed and authenticated with a Kubernetes or OpenShift cluster.
 Also ensure that "jq" is installed.